 Step 5: Editing and Retouching Tips

-A good rule of thumb onset is to tweak the image physically when possible until that tweaking takes significantly longer than it would to fix it in Photoshop.
+A good rule of thumb on set is to tweak the image physically when possible until that tweaking takes significantly longer than it would to fix the same thing in Photoshop.

-An example from my other commercial work for room sets photographing products and models is filling nail holes in a wall.
-If there is only one or two holes to fill, it can be done after the fact.
-However, once the wall becomes so filled with holes that removing them all would be a time investment, it’s best to fill them all and repaint before shooting.
+When I’m working in a room set for a client, we keep an eye on the nail holes.
+Walls in a photo shoot are repainted and reused, including hanging artwork and props.
+If there is only one or two holes in the wall, they can be fixed after the fact.
+However, once the wall becomes so holy that Photoshopping them out would be a large time investment, it’s best to fill them all and repaint before shooting.

 In the case of this shot, I ended up having five images to merge together to achieve the lighting effect I was after.
 I also removed dust, cleaned up any reflections of my equipment in the glass, and added an s-curve for contrast.

-View this and other retouching before and after examples on my Instagram Stories!
+Check out this Instagram Story where I show an editing before and after!
 It’s amazing what some slight editing can do to make a photo really pop.

 To see how all of the shots turned out and to get the recipes to these AMAZING beer floats, check out the full article!

-Let me know if any of these tips help you out next time you decide not to wait for a special occasion, but create one!
+There it is.
+A look into the life of commercial drink photography!
+Let me know if any of these tips help you out for your next social media post or even in work for a client.
+I’d love to hear about it below!
+Don’t wait for a special occasion, create one!